 A variation of motifs—simple, tribal, bold, and colorful—all hailing from the Anatolian region (modern-day Turkey)

-Geometric designs feature angular edges and shapes—like diamonds, squares, lattices, and stylized animals
+Artisanal and tribal, geometric designs feature angular edges and primitive shapes—like diamonds, squares, lattices, and stylized animals

 Typically associated with the Yoruk nomads of Anatolia, these latch-hook ornaments are believed to protect against sources of danger—including ill will, wild animals, and natural disasters

 A series of geometrically stylized waves represents water—a vital element of life

 A larger border is flanked by two smaller borders

 A crosshatched fade from gentle wear over time produces a soft, distressed look, muting the original color palette

 Isparta of southwest Turkey is considered to be one of the major rug production centers in the entire country.
 Rugs from this area typically feature traditional Turkish motifs and floral designs.

 Wool is the most widely used fiber in Turkish rug design.
 Not only is it plentiful in supply, it’s durable, long-lasting, and incredibly plush—so it’s super comfy to walk and relax on.
 This wool pile is woven onto a cotton foundation, another popular choice in rug design.
 The cotton used is rigid, strong, and provides a sturdy foundation that’s designed to last a lifetime—or ten.